Caleb598/Rendermagic/README.md

 ## License

-Rendermagic is licensed under the [MIT License](LICENSE).
+Rendermagic is licensed under the [GNU License](LICENSE).
 You are free to use, modify, and distribute this software for your purposes.
 Attribution is appreciated but not required.

 ---